SkyPet/AndroidApp/README.md

 Remember to create and generate abi class for binding VM.
-To install, clone go-ethereum and fetch pull request 2977.
-`git fetch origin pull/2977/head:pr-2977`
+`abigen --abi SkyPetAbi.abi --bin SkyPet.bin --pkg SkyPet --lang java --out SkyPet.java`

+Here "SkyPet.bin" is the bytecode for the smart contract.
+There are some issues with this; see https://github.com/ethereum/go-ethereum/issues/3286.

 `go get github.com/tools/godep`
 `$ cd $GOPATH/src/github.com/ethereum/go-ethereum`
 `$ godep go install ./cmd/abigen`

-`~/Documents/go/bin/abigen --abi SkyPetAbi.abi --pkg com.example.dstahl.gethagain --type SkyPet --lang java --out SkyPet.java`
-`adb install app-release.apk`